Religious persecution and theological/missiological education - Symposium 2025

 Religious persecution and theological/missiological education

-17. -18.
-September 2025 Fjellhaug International University College invites you to a research symposium at our campus in Oslo.
-This Symposium aims to focus on the interrelations between religious persecution and theological/ missiological education, both from a theological perspective, as well as from a human rights perspective.
+17 -18 September 2025 Fjellhaug International University College invites you to a research symposium on our campus in Oslo.
+This Symposium aims to focus on the interrelations between religious persecution and theological/ missiological education, both from a theological perspective, and from a human rights perspective.

 The Symposium is co-sponsored by the International Institute for Religious Freedom (IIRF)